willhoney7/honey.sh/posts/my-programming-journey.md

 I graduated in 2018 with my Computer Science Degree and moved to Xactware as a Senior Frontend Developer.
 I enjoyed it but began to miss the small company feeling of being _involved_.
-After a year, one of my coworkers from ORI reached out with an opportunity to come back to ORI and lead the product team.
+After a year, one of my coworkers from ORI reached out with an opportunity to come back and lead the product team.
 After some consideration I accepted and that's where I'm at today!